jackie-dai/Vault-of-Knowledge/Machine Learning/Lecture 20 - Transformers.md

 The issue: the model can cheat by looking at future tokens while trying to predict the next token.

 The solution: Masked Attention
+Limit the tokens that it can see to only the tokens before the current and nothing beyond.

+Now the model cannot cheat by looking at future tokens but it still has the context of everything before the current token it is on.